 Calawah OHV Project

-The proposed action is the development of an Off-Highway Vehicle (OHV) trail system and staging area in the Bonidu area within the North Fork Calawah watershed.
+Develop Off-Highway Vehicle (OHV) trail system and staging area in the Bonidu area within the North Fork Calawah watershed.
 The proposal would provide about 21.1 miles of interlinking trails.

 Dungeness Large Wood Enhancement Project

 The Forest is partnering with the Jamestown Sklallam tribe to construct 15 large wood jams and stabilize 3 naturally occurring wood jams in the Grey Wolf and Dungeness Rivers.
 Grey Wolf River Miles 0.4-2.0 and Dungeness Rivers River Miles 13.4-14.2

 Interfor Tailhold Authorization

 Authorize Interfor to tie onto five trees or stumps on Kugel Ridge (off of FS Road 2929) adjacent to Kugel Den Timber Sale on DNR land.
 The selected trees would be left on site and standing.

 To add the herbicide aminopyralid to the list of approved ones in the Forest Plan.
 This amendment is a relatively minor modification to the invasive plant program.
 It would not approve any projects on the ground.
 Project-level analysis is required.

 Reissue 20-year Special Use Permit to Rain Forest Resort, Inc. for operation and maintenance of the Lake Quinault Chevron gas station and garage.
 The current permit expires 12/2016.